 Spain to extend furlough schemes by three months until Sept 30

-"Measures to protect workers and businesses will be adapted to the current context in order to continue supporting the most affected sectors," the ministry tweeted.
-The extension will be approved at an extraordinary cabinet meeting on Friday.
+"Measures to protect workers and businesses will be adapted to the current context in order to continue supporting the most affected sectors," the ministry said.
+The extension will be approved at a cabinet meeting on Friday.

 - READ MORE ON: